prelert/engine-connectors/README.md

 Results Processors
 ============
-Results can be viewed using our Engine Dashboard, which is installed with the Engine API.
+Results can be viewed using the Engine Dashboard, which is installed along with the Engine API.

-Alternatively a Results Processor can be developed to querying the anomaly detection analytics.
+Alternatively a Results Processor can be developed to querying the anomaly detection results.
 This could be as simple as creating a CSV output file, or as complex as adding to Elasticsearch.

 The results are provided as JSON objects to allow maximum flexibility.